-This article was initially written for my Russian micro-blog.
+This article was initially written for my Russian micro-blog (and now is lost forever).
 I decided to translate it to English mostly because it covers why Todorant doesn't have and will never have repeating tasks.

 If you have a task manager that you've set up perfectly — it distributes tasks for you, creates repeating tasks, even takes tasks from the backlog and adds them to your day — but you still can't keep up with what needs to be done and can't complete anything, then this article is for you.